mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 parallel, lots of branches are created and must be merged back together.
 If a branch cannot be merged then an abort signal is sent to the client and it must retry.

- Earlier versions of Xenstore had naieve transaction merging algorithms which aborted many of these transactions, causing the clients to re-issue them.
-This led to a live-lock where clients were constantly re-issuing the same transactions again and again.
+Earlier versions of Xenstore had naive transaction merging algorithms which aborted many of these transactions, causing the clients to re-issue them.
+This led to a live-lock where clients were constantly reissuing the same transactions again and again.
 Happily Irmin's default merging strategy is much better: by default Irmin records the results of every operation and replays the operations on merge (similar to 'git rebase').
 Irmin will only generate a `Conflict` and signal an abort if the client would now see different results to those it has already received (imagine reading a key twice within an isolated transaction